Gradient Norm Regularization Second-Order Algorithms for Solving Nonconvex-Strongly Concave Minimax Problems: Introduction

 For general nonconvex-concave minimax problems, there are two types of algorithms, i.e., multi-loop algorithms \cite{Kong,Lin2020,Nouiehed,Ostro,Rafique,Thek2019} and single-loop algorithms \cite{Lin2019,Lu,Xu,Zhang,Zheng2023}.
 The MINIMAX-PPA algorithm proposed in \cite{Lin2020} achieves the best known iteration complexity, i.e., $\tilde{\mathcal{O}}( \epsilon ^{-2.5})$, among multi-loop algorithms for solving nonconvex-concave minimax problems.
 For solving nonconvex-concave minimax problems, the unified single-loop alternating gradient projection (AGP) algorithm \cite{Xu} was the first single-loop algorithm to achieve an iteration complexity of $\mathcal{O}( \epsilon ^{-4})$.
 Later, the smoothed GDA algorithm was also proposed \cite{Zhang}, achieving the same iteration complexity.
 For solving the special nonconvex-linear minimax problems, Pan et al. \cite{Pan} proposed a new alternating gradient projection algorithm with an iteration complexity of $\mathcal{O}( \epsilon ^{-3})$.
 Very recently, Xu et al. \cite{XuJiangLiuSo} proposed a riemannian alternating descent ascent algorithmic framework for nonconvex-linear minimax problems on riemannian manifolds, achieving the same complexity.

 There are also some research results on the zeroth-order method for solving the black-box minimax problems, where we can only access function values.
-For the nonconvex-strongly concave setting, various algorithms have been proposed, eg., the ZO-Min-Max algorithm \cite{Liu}, the zeroth-order gradient descent multi-step ascent algorithm \cite{Wang}, and the accelerated zeroth-order momentum descent ascent algorithm \cite{Huang}.
-Among these algorithms, \cite{Huang} achieves the best known iteration complexity of $\tilde{\mathcal{O}}(\kappa_y^{4.5}\epsilon^{-3})$, where $\kappa_y$ is the condition number for $f(x,\cdot)$.
-For the nonconvex-concave setting, Xu et al. \cite{xu21zeroth} proposed a zero-order alternating stochastic gradient projection (ZO-AGP) algorithm with aniteration complexity of $\mathcal{O}(\epsilon^{-4})$.
+For the nonconvex-strongly concave setting, various algorithms have been proposed, eg., the ZO-Min-Max algorithm \cite{Liu}, the zeroth-order (stochastic) gradient descent ascent (ZO-GDA) algorithm \cite{Wang}, the zeroth-order (stochastic) gradient descent multi-step ascent (ZO-GDMSA) algorithm \cite{Wang}, and the zeroth-order variance reduced gradient descent ascent (ZO-VRGDA) algorithm \cite{Xu20}.
+Among these algorithms, the ZO-GDMSA algorithm achieves a complexity bound of $\tilde{\mathcal{O}}(\kappa_y^{2}\epsilon^{-2})$ in the deterministic setting, while the ZO-VRGDA algorithm achieves a complexity bound of $\mathcal{O}(\kappa_y^{3}\epsilon^{-3})$ in the stochastic setting, where $\kappa_y$ is the condition number for $f(x,\cdot)$.
+For the nonconvex-concave setting, Xu et al. \cite{xu21zeroth} proposed a zeroth-order alternating stochastic gradient projection (ZO-AGP) algorithm with aniteration complexity of $\mathcal{O}(\epsilon^{-4})$.
 For the nonconvex-nonconcave setting, Xu et al. \cite{xu22zeroth} proposed a zeroth-order alternating gradient descent ascent (ZO-AGDA) algorithm and a zeroth-order variance reduced alternating gradient descent ascent (ZO-VRAGDA) algorithm under the deterministic and the stochastic setting, respectivelly.
 The iteration complexity of the ZO-AGDA algorithm and the ZO-VRAGDA algorithm have been proved to be $\mathcal{O}(\epsilon^{-2})$ and $\mathcal{O}(\epsilon^{-3})$, respectively.